FYDE-S2020/Lab2/README.md

 # Understanding Blynk

-   In lab 1, we used a loop that ran continuously, constantly checking if data was available, and constantly adjusting data on pins.
-We used the `delay()` function to control the timing.
-With Blynk, we can't do this!
+   Blynk is an Arduino library that provides classes and functions for interfacing with its mobile app via the internet.
 Blynk is event based and runs behind the scenes.
-Using `delay()` will mess up the timing and can break Blynk.
-To work around this, we will use periodic timer events with short handlers.
-This way, we can run many tasks asynchronously that won't interfere with or block each other.
-There are a lot of functions for interfacing with Blynk.
-There are event driven functions that will trigger asynchronously when the Blynk app communicates with your ESP32, such as read and write.
-Below are the ones you will need with snippets of example code.
+In lab 1, we used the `delay()` function in the `loop()` to control timing.
+Because Blynk is event based, using `delay()` will mess up the timing and break it.
+These next sections show how to accomplish certain tasks with Blynk _asynchronously_.
+In this context, asynchronous means that events can happen at any time and will not be blocked by other functions for significant amounts of time.

+   An important concept to understand is the separation of interface and implementation.
+An interface defines how a function is called, and is usually in a header file.
+The implementation describes what the function actually does.
+The Blynk framework has several functions where you get to decide what they do, but Blynk decides how and when they're called.
+Blynk is providing the _interface_, while you provide the _implementation_.
+WRITE, READ, and Timer are described below and are examples of this concept.

 ## Virtual Pins

    Blynk has created an abstract data type that contains everything you need to interface with virtual pins.
 The virtual pins are #defined in the Blynk header files, so you can call them by their names, V0, V1, etc. Be sure to document what pins you used in the Blynk app for each widget.

 ## Blynk Write

-   This function refers to the Blynk Application writing data to a virtual pin.
+   `BLYNK_WRITE` is an asynchronous function that is executed whenever a virtual pin is written to.
+Specifically, when the Blynk phone App is writing data to a virtual pin.
+It is an event handler that you tell what to do, and don't have to worry about calling anywhere, Blynk takes care of that.
 When you press the button on your phone, a 1 is written to a virtual pin.
 You want your ESP32 to know when that happens so it can turn on the LED.
-When the write event occurs, the `BLYNK_WRITE(pin)` handler is executed so your ESP32 will know that pin has been written to.
-This is an example of how to use the `BLYNK_WRITE` function:
+When the write event occurs, the `BLYNK_WRITE(pin)` function is executed so your ESP32 will know that pin has been written to.
+Example:

 ```C
 // This function executes whenever V1 is written to.